barjacobi/barjacobi.github.io/content/posts/monitoring-setup/index.md

 - **View available and used space**: I wanted to see exactly how much space was free and used across the server's directories.
 - **Do it all without `sudo`**: Since I didn’t have administrative privileges, I had to set everything up as user-level services.

-Using Prometheus and Grafana might be overkill for a simple task, but as a production engineer, I couldn't resist the opportunity to play with the tools I know and love.
+Using Prometheus and Grafana might be overkill for a simple task, but as an ex-production engineer, I couldn't resist the opportunity to play with the tools I know and love.

 With these goals in mind, I set up the whole stack without needing `sudo`, and I even had a nice dashboard to visualize everything in Grafana!